 Update 6/11/18 - IECPA along with the Pennsylvania Energy Consumer Alliance (PECA) and the Pennsylvania Manufacturers' Association (PMA) coordinated on developing a consumer protection amendment and associated advocacy materials for the Senate.
 HB 1782 Bad for Consumers and Business; Cover Letter Urging Amendment; Amendments Grouped by Reason

-Update 8/23/18 - Following approval by the General Assembly and the Governor’s signature, the Pennsylvania Public Utility Commission (PUC) will now begin the process of implementing Act 58 of 2018 (House Bill 1782), which provides for alternative rate making for natural gas distribution, electric distribution and water/wastewater companies.
+Update 8/23/18 - Following approval by the General Assembly and the Governor’s signature, the Pennsylvania Public Utility Commission (PUC) began the process of implementing Act 58 of 2018 (House Bill 1782), which provides for alternative rate making for natural gas distribution, electric distribution and water/wastewater companies.

 Act 58 allows public utilities to petition the PUC to consider various alternative rate making mechanisms as part of utilities’ base rate proceedings, including: decoupling mechanisms, performance-based rates, formula rates or multiyear rate plans, or a combination of those alternatives.
 The Commission will now carefully evaluate how to best implement these changes to the Public Utility Code, while continuing the PUC’s underlying mission to ensure safe and reliable utility service at just and reasonable rates.